x10m/xRCE/README.md

 2. ##### Click/Run download-marshalsec.cmd
 3. ##### If downloading/compiling was sucessfull click run.cmd
 4. ##### If you see the 'PROGRAM IS RUNNING' you can copy the invalid string and paste to ex.
 Minecraft

-## NOTE: this exploit was patched 2 years ago so we use the unsupported java 8.